simonsf/ct-aspects/README.md

 This repository is based on PyTorch 1.1.0, developed in Ubuntu 16.04 environment.

--  cuda(required by pytorch), cudnn, numpy, scipy, sklearn, tqdm, pillow, matplotlib, ipython, ...
+-  cuda (required by pytorch), cudnn, numpy, scipy, sklearn, tqdm, pillow, matplotlib, ipython.

 -----------------------